mattheww/gomill/gomill_docs/intro.rst

               number_of_games=5),
       ]

-(If you don't have :program:`gnugo` installed, change the Players to use a command line for whatever |gtp| engine you have available.)
+(If you don't have :program:`gnugo` installed, change the :setting-cls:`Player` definitions to use a command line for whatever |gtp|
+engine you have available.)

 Then run ::